Average Home Inspection Cost In The U.S.

 The inspectors listed here have voluntarily undergone extra training, obtained extra certifications and pride themselves on being simply better inspectors to benefit their clients (YOU)! .

 They are licensed in states that require licenses and hold themselves to a higher standard.

-Alternatively you could do it the other way around and start with well reviewed companies in your area first, then make sure they are certified by ASHI or InterNACHI.
+Alternatively you could do it the other way around and start with well reviewed companies in your area first, then make sure they are certified by InterNACHI.
 Either way works.